 The growing demands on agricultural yields to secure the required food, fibre, and bioenergy leads not only to benefits for the involved stakeholders (governments, corporations, and farmers), but also environmental degradation.
 Applying agroecological principles such as diversification to farming landscapes can help to secure biodiversity, ecosystem services, and crop yields.

-Together with colleagues in China and internationally, we have launched the 'China Rice Network', a research platform to better understand how to design sustainable and resilient rice production systems.
+Together with colleagues in China and internationally, we have launched the 'China Rice Network' in 2021, a research platform to better understand how to design sustainable and resilient rice production systems.
 We are focusing on diversified landscapes and specifically technology-based approaches to improve benefits for farmers and the environment.
 Overall, we want to support initiatives to effectively manage rice production systems sustainably.

 The Present and the Future